10 Easy Hikes To Add To Your Outdoor Bucket List In Minnesota

 Congdon Park, Duluth, MN, USA

 This trail offers a feeling of isolation even in the middle of Duluth.
 You'll use a series of wooden bridges to travel this trail along Tischer Creek.
 This little trail even boasts great views of the creek's small waterfalls.
 It's a definite must-do for nature lovers who visit

 10. King's Bluff Trail in Great Bluffs State Park - 3.6 miles

-Wow, this places doesn't even look like Minnesota.
+To cap off our list of the best hikes in Minnesota is a place that doesn't even look like Minnesota!
 But it is.
 The King's Bluff Trail will take you high above the Mississippi River in Winona.
 The sweeping view also encompasses the delta of Wisconsin's Black River, endless trees and river channels, and an impressive view of the nearby Queen's Bluff.
 All that in only 3.6 miles of easy hiking?
-Definite bucket list material.
+Definitely the best hiking trail in